-For example, the common courtesy of the thank-you note after the interview demonstrates social awareness and communication skills.
+For example, the common courtesy of a thank-you note after the interview demonstrates social awareness and communication skills.

 Some candidates might see those notes as just something they’re supposed to do.
 They’re the ones who put the bare minimum energy into it, and it’s not impressive.
 But not all candidates are like that.

-Effort and personalization is evident when candidates’ appreciation is genuine.
+Effort and personalization are evident when candidates’ appreciation is genuine.
 That communication shows in how they reflect on the interview experience.